 In addition to the overall community assessment, SWCA conducted parcel-level assessments for 40 Acres (Figure D.3).
-Several homeowners invited SWCA to walk around their property to get a more thorough assessment.
+Several homeowners invited SWCA to walk around their properties to get a more thorough assessment.
 These homeowners also gave SWCA permission to include assessments of their properties in the CWPP.
-The parcels were assessed with the NFPA 1144 form and each section in the form was given a rating.
-However, since the community is compact and relatively homogeneous throughout, many of the features received the same rating.
-For example, features like road width, road grade, fire access, street signs, topography, fire history, and distance from fire station received the same rating.
+The parcels were assessed with the NFPA 1144 form, and each section in the form was given a rating.
+However, since the community is compact and relatively homogeneous throughout, many of the features-such as road width, road grade, fire access, street signs, topography, fire history, and distance from fire station-received the same rating.
 To reduce repetition, only those features that are unique to each parcel are presented here.